 Another option is to head to the Tokyo National Museum, just a few stops on the metro.
 Here you’ll find the world’s largest collection of Japanese art, with pottery, painting and prints, textiles, fashion and oriental antiquities.

 There’s a sobering reminder of the horrors of war this morning as we visit Hiroshima’s Peace Park and museum, displaying the remains of the only building to survive the atomic bomb blast of August 1945.
 The city has been completely rebuilt and there are no signs left of the devastation of that fateful day.
-Yet you may notice a small digital counter indicating the number of days since the most last atomic test – it’s surprisingly recent.
+Yet you may notice a small digital counter indicating the number of days since the last atomic test – it’s surprisingly recent.
 Your afternoon is at leisure to experience this charming city.

 Leaving Hiroshima by coach, we head towards the old imperial capital of Kyoto.
 En route we’ll visit the superb Korakuen garden at Okayama – built in 1700 and renowned as one of Japan’s most exquisite gardens, with lawns, lakes, wooden bridges and shrines and teahouses!
-Our hotel for four nights in Kyoto is the centrally located four-star Royal Hotel and Spa, with breakfast.
+Our hotel for four nights in Kyoto is the centrally located four star Kyoto Century Hotel or New Miyako Hotel.